Fairfax’s Payton Morrison finishes with a flourish, repeats as Class 6 gymnastics champion

-It proved enough for Morrison to repeat as the Virginia state all-around champion, as she squeaked by Deep Run’s Melina Ringas with a 38.400.
+It proved enough for Morrison to repeat as the Virginia Class 6 state all-around champion, as she squeaked by Deep Run’s Melina Ringas with a 38.400.

 “I was nervous this year,” Morrison said.
 “I just wanted to make sure that I didn’t have any regrets and that I was proud of everything that I put out today and that I did my best today, because this was the last time that I was going to do it, so this means everything that I got to do it again.”

-Morrison proved consistent all afternoon in Leesburg, finishing top eight in each discipline, including third place in the beam (9.775).
+Morrison proved consistent all afternoon in Leesburg, with top-eight finishes in each discipline, including third place in the beam (9.775).
 Despite her high scores, she trailed Great Bridge’s Naya Howard in the bars, beam and vault.

 Howard topped or tied for first in those three rotations, including the day’s best mark, a 9.950 on the vault.
 But she didn’t compete in the floor exercise and thus wasn’t an all-around contender.